I love teaching, learning, technology, and assessment in

 Finally, my current research focus includes the investigation of working memory capacity and learning in multimedia instructional environments; although, I’ve been fortunate to publish recently in areas as diverse as multitasking, student feedback, students’ use of laptops, and classroom assessment.

 TEDGlobal 2014, TEDGlobal 2013

 investigating, explaining, integrating, and applying the integration of teaching, learning, and technology for the purpose of enhancing life through research, not rhetoric.

 Teaching, Learning, Technology, Multimedia, Constructivism, Complex Systems, Instructional Design, Knowing, Epistemology...

 People don't know I'm good at

-Synthesizing large amounts of information into short explanations or categories that are easily comprehensible.
-Writing with both hands.
+synthesizing large amounts of information into short explanations or categories that are easily comprehensible, and I can writing with both hands.